Obstructive sleep apnea: Signs and symptoms

 Common symptoms of obstructive sleep disorder syndrome include unexplained daytime sleepiness, restless sleep, frequent awakenings and loud snoring (with periods of silence followed by gasps).
 Less common symptoms are morning headaches; insomnia; trouble concentrating; mood changes such as irritability, anxiety, and depression; bruxism (teeth grinding), forgetfulness; increased heart rate or blood pressure; erectile dysfunction, unexplained weight gain; increased urinary frequency or nocturia; frequent heartburn or gastroesophageal reflux; and heavy night sweats.

 Many people experience episodes of OSA transiently, for only a short period.
-This can be the result of an upper respiratory infection that causes nasal congestion, along with swelling of the throat, or tonsillitis that temporarily produces very enlarged tonsils.
+This can be the result of an upper respiratory infection that causes nasal congestion, swelling of the throat, or tonsillitis that temporarily produces very enlarged tonsils.
 The Epstein-Barr virus, for example, is known to be able to increase the size of lymphoid tissue dramatically during acute infection, and OSA is fairly common in acute cases of severe infectious mononucleosis.
 Temporary spells of OSA syndrome may also occur in people who are under the influence of a drug (such as alcohol) that may relax their body tone excessively and interfere with normal arousal from sleep mechanisms.